Malasaña, where else?

 Whether you want something exciting, something cool and artistic, or just anything random like a shopaholic adventure, Madrid has it ALL.

 One of my favorite places to wander around in was Malasaña, the barrio famous for its cute vintage shops and bohemian ambiance.
-During the night it becomes one of the most crowded nightlife scenes of Madrid, where most of the student population goes and hang out in bars and clubs.
+During the night it becomes one of the most crowded nightlife scenes of Madrid, where most of the student population goes and hangs out in bars and clubs.

 Eclectic Malasaña, a.k.a. “the hipster neighborhood”, has a variety of bars and clubs.
 It’s a place where you can expect anything.
 It’s the road to the unknown.
 A magnet for milling crowds.

 What might amaze you the most about Malasana is its cultural and artistic vibe, especially the numerous small vintage shops where you can travel back in time.
-Old jeans from the 90s, cocktail dresses from 50s, record albums or Harry Potter card collection.
+Old jeans from the 90s, cocktail dresses from the 50s, record albums or Harry Potter card collection.
 It’s all there!